siegelzero/two5p/README.md

 separate cases.
 For example, we have that x^5 = x (mod 30), so that x^5 + y^5
 = x + y (mod 30).
 Thus, we can check each congruence class separately, according to x + y (mod 30).
 Each power requires its own choice of modulus.

+Usage:

+two5p M
+    This searches for x > y > 0 such that k = x^5 + y^5 two representations as
+    a sum of two fifth powers.
+The algorithm uses 128 bit integers internally, so speed is slightly sacrificed in order to expand the search space.
+We can search up to x = 44275338 before any overlapping.